Nmazza1/CareerMapPlanSite-Depreciated-/README.md

 # Career Map Plan
-This project is based on the idea of input Credits for courses taken by a student, and dynamically displaying the available programs on a front end developed with ReactJS.
+This project is based on the idea of inputing Credits for courses taken by a student, and dynamically displaying the available programs on a front end developed with ReactJS.
 The front end calls to an API hosted on a local machine using the H2 database which stores data on Schools in the Greater Montreal Region and subsequent courses for these schools.

 ## How to Run the Project
 Download the current version of the repository and enter the directory of **careermapplan**.
 Once inside copy the direct path and open the command prompt.
 Enter the Following:
->cd **direct path to careermapplan**
+>cd **direct path to careermapplan**  <br>
->npm install --force
+>npm install --force  <br>
->npm start
+>npm start  <br>

 ## Future To Do List

 Below is a short list of ToDo's ranging from fixes to implementing new features (Credits, Courses, Schools, Regions, etc).
->Fix GET response when filtering by school Id's, Region and Prerequisites
+>Fix GET response when filtering by school Id's, Region and Prerequisites<br>
 >Fix Mapping of the Region Map on the front end.
-(Scale is slightly off)
+(Scale is slightly off)  <br>
->Consolidate code on the front end (Enhance readability and scalability)
+>Consolidate code on the front end (Enhance readability and scalability)  <br>
->Add More Courses, Schools, Regions
+>Add More Courses, Schools, Regions  <br>
->Add the ability to switch the focus from College Courses to University  Programs instead of High School to College.
+>Add the ability to switch the focus from College Courses to University  Programs instead of High School to College.<br>
->Add Subsequent University programs
+>Add Subsequent University programs<br>
->Optimize backend API calls as much as possible.
+>Optimize backend API calls as much as possible.<br>
->Add additional diagrams to explain Prerequisites and the Binary operations
+>Add additional diagrams to explain Prerequisites and the Binary operations<br>

 ## Relationships